 - evidence that your academic ability and focus are suited to the demands and nature of the degree.

 Successful applicants are asked to inform the School of Archaeology of any other offers of financial support for the purpose of their studies at Oxford.
-Adjustments to the value of the bursary may be made to take account of these.
+Adjustments to the value of the award may be made to take account of these.